CONSUMER MEDICINE INFORMATION

 You may not experience any of them.

-PROTAMINE SULPHATE should be stored in the pharmacy or on the ward.
+PROTAMINE SULFATE should be stored in the pharmacy or on the ward.
 The injection should be kept where the temperature stays

 What it looks like